 There's no doubt that Planned Parenthood and its supporters had a brilliant strategy: Get as many people as possible to repeat the word "transvaginal" in news and commentary stories, and accomplish two things: Defeat legislation at hand and make your opposition look like a freak show.
+That's what just played out with a bill in Virginia that would have required women considering having an abortion to get a sonogram first.

 From a Washington Post piece about a protest against the bill: